Trying to find a good home health aide (HHA) job description can be pretty difficult!

 - Respiration (rate of breathing)

 Accurate and detailed documentation and record-keeping are crucial.

 HHA’s document these vital signs at particular times usually set by the RN.
-If there are significant variations in any of the vital signs then the home health aide is responsible for notifying the medical team; the HHA is not responsible for treating any changes in the vital signs.
+If there are significant variations in any of the vital signs then medical team needs to be notified; the HHA is not responsible for treating any changes in the vital signs.

 Provide catheter care; empty and record intake / output

-If the patient has a urinary drainage bag then the home health aide will take measurements as directed by the RN.
+If the patient has a urinary drainage bag then measurements need to be taken as directed by the RN.